 Sticking to your new habit isn’t an issue in the first few days but you’ll probably notice that it’s easy to slip back into old habits fairly quickly.

-Maybe it’s freezing cold and you don’t really want to go out and walk.
-Or maybe your day just gets away from you and you get caught up in a Real Housewives marathon.
+Maybe it’s freezing cold and you don’t really want to go out for a walk.
+Or maybe your day just gets away from you and you get caught up in a marathon session of The Crown.
 This is when it’s important to have a daily reminder.
 Set an alert on your phone or add the new habit to your daily to-do list for a while.
 I use a dual system of digital reminders and writing things on my daily/weekly task lists.

 Another great way to hold yourself accountable to your new habits is to have an accountability partner.
 You can do daily or weekly check-ins with your partner so that each of you serves as motivation for the other.
 I’m much more likely to get something done if the alternative is telling my friend that I’m a hopeless slack ass who didn’t get off the sofa.